dankamongmen/notcurses/README.md

 // Return the current styling for this ncplane. unsigned ncplane_styles(const struct ncplane* n);

+// Return the ncplane below this one, or NULL if this is at the stack's bottom. struct ncplane* ncplane_below(struct ncplane* n);
 ```

 If a given cell's glyph is zero, or its foreground channel is fully transparent,